 Any tags with an underscore (ex: Guru_Card) will not surface Cards with that tag when searched as a term.
 If a tag has an underscore, Cards with that tag will only surface when the tag is searched as a tag.

 You must be an Admin to create and permission a Collection.

-As you think about the knowledge you would like to populate in Guru, it's helpful to also consider how you will want to organize this knowledge in a way that will be helpful and accessible by everyone on your team.
+As you think about the knowledge you would like to populate in Guru, it's helpful to also consider how you will want to organize this knowledge in a way that will be helpful and accessible to everyone on your team.
 Tags can help you organize your knowledge so that your team can easily find knowledge when they are looking for a specific Card or discovering new knowledge created across Boards and Collections in Guru.

 Check out our Guru Deep Dive to learn how we revamped our own tagging structure internally to improve search!

 Teamwork makes the dream work! ✨ The more users invested in the Knowledge Philosophy of Guru, the easier it will be to create and maintain a knowledge-driven culture that increases user adoption, team engagement, and the trust score of your knowledge base.

 These users can be the Collection Owner or Subject Matter Experts of your Collections, managers of your team, or just Guru-enthusiasts who are on board to help make your knowledge in Guru as best as it can be!
 Have these users ready and on deck to mobilize change throughout the process.

 Please note that users must have at least Author access to a Collection in order to create Cards and add tags.